Topics on this page

 A: The knowledge about tongue ties varies greatly from provider to provider.
-The technique of the examination is critical in diagnosing subtle types of ties such as posterior ties.
+The examination technique is critical in diagnosing subtle ties, such as posterior ties.

 The correct positioning technique for a tongue tie evaluation is to have the parent facing the doctor knee to knee, with the head of the baby in the doctor’s lap.
 This allows the doctor to visually and palpably examine the baby.

-If the tongue is not reflected back using two fingers, it is almost impossible to diagnose a posterior tongue tie.
-A thorough examination, and the symptoms will be key to help discern the presence of a tie.
+If the tongue is not reflected back using two fingers, diagnosing a posterior tongue tie is almost impossible.
+A thorough examination and the symptoms will be key to help discern the presence of a tie.

 Q: Why are you recommending bodywork (Chiropractic, Occupational Therapy, Physical Therapy, Cranio-Sacral Therapy) before the release procedure?

-A: The bodywork relaxes the tissue, and primes the tissue prior to the release.
-It is important to follow up with the body worker and lactation consultant after the release procedure.
+A: The bodywork relaxes the tissue and primes the tissue prior to the release.
+After the release procedure, it is important to follow up with the body worker and lactation consultant.